A Knight of the Seven Kingdoms (Game of Thrones): Plot

 Daenerys and Sansa both contemplate the fate of Jaime Lannister, who reveals Cersei was lying about sending her army.
 They let Jaime fight for them after Brienne vouches for him.
-Jaime speaks with Bran and apologizes for trying to kill him ("Winter Is Coming"), but Bran holds no anger.
+Jaime speaks with Bran and apologizes for trying to kill him ("Winter Is Coming"), but Bran holds no anger as that action led to both of them becoming who they are today.
 Meanwhile, Daenerys is angry at Tyrion for believing Cersei, but is mollified by Jorah.

 Sansa and Daenerys attempt to clear the air between them based on their mutual love of Jon, but Daenerys doesn't have an answer when Sansa asks about the fate of the North once Daenerys takes the Iron Throne.
 Theon returns wishing to fight for the Starks.
 Tormund, Beric, and Edd arrive and tell Jon that the Army of the Dead will arrive before the following morning.

 At the war council, Bran persuades them to let him act as bait to lure the Night King, who wishes to kill him.
 Theon volunteers to defend Bran with the Ironborn, and Jon and Daenerys plan to ambush and destroy the Night King when he reveals himself.

-Arya talks to the Hound, and asks him why he came North since he only fought for himself, and he retorts that he had fought for her ("The Children").
+Arya talks to the Hound, and asks him why he came North since he's only ever fought for himself, and he retorts that he had fought for her ("The Children").
 Arya then visits Gendry.
 He reveals he is a bastard of Robert Baratheon.
 Wanting to lose her virginity before the battle, Arya seduces and sleeps with Gendry.

 Tyrion, Jaime, Brienne, Podrick, Davos, and Tormund gather in the meeting hall to drink before the battle.
 The conversation turns to why women cannot be knighted; in response to Tormund's remark that he would knight Brienne without hesitation, Jaime knights an emotional Brienne.

 Jorah fails at attempting to stop Lyanna Mormont from fighting in the battle.
 Sam approaches Jorah and gives him House Tarly's Valyrian sword Heartsbane, out of gratitude for the influence Jorah's father Jeor had on him.

 Daenerys visits Jon in the crypts and he reveals his true parentage to her, but she is skeptical about the reliability of the information.
 They are interrupted by horn blasts signaling the approach of the Army of the Dead.